 Maximum resolution relates to incoming resolution formats.
 It is the highest resolution signal that the projector has been programmed to process and display.

 Planning to have a totally dark, dedicated theater space strictly for watching movies?
 No?
 You would prefer to have some additional light in the room to see by, but don't want the picture to be washed out, right?
 Believe it or not, this is an easy problem to fix using the right screen material.
 Ambient light, be it from windows, lamps, floor lights, or decorative LEDs, can wash out the projector's picture, leaving you craving a darker image with more color saturation.
 This is where Ambient Light Rejecting screens (ALR screens) swoop in to save the day.
 ALR screens are specially made to either absorb or divert light that isn't coming directly from the projector, leaving a crisp, colorful image on the screen.
 The best part?
 ALR screens are available as both fixed and motorized units, so we can put your screen in the ideal spot without sacrificing image quality.
-(See ALR screen video demo in "Get the Facts" section below.)

 Thanks to acoustically transparent screen material, the look of the front speakers take a back seat and let your screen be the star of the show.
 Screen Innovation's micro-perforated acoustically transparent screens have a pattern of 30,000 half-millimeter sized holes in just one square foot of screen space, delivering all the sound with virtually no distortion.
 Amaze your guests and leave yourself more room for decorating when you hide the speakers behind the screen.